amida-tech/recruitment-registry/api/docs/api.md

 	})
 ```

 Server does not return any content after updates.
-Updated profile is available as discussed in this section
+Updated profile is available using `profiles` resource as disccused earlier in this section

 ```js
 {